-The Center for Disease Control (CDC) described mental health as, “our emotional, psychological, and social well-being.
+The Centers for Disease Control and Prevention (CDC) described mental health as, “our emotional, psychological, and social well-being.
 It affects how we think, feel and act.
 It also determines how we handle stress, relate to others, and make healthy choices.”

 Like vision and hearing, mental wellness is a major factor in your child’s academic success and quality of life.
 Wellness Screen is offered within school systems because school is typically a safe and supportive environment for children.
 In addition, it is convenient!
 Universal screening helps reduce stigma related to mental health and reduces barriers to accessing mental health resources.